 10. GOG Enmey Pro Mechanical Paintball Gun

-To finalize this review section, we’re going to discuss yet another high-quality marker that has surprisingly made it in this list.
-Not only is it a reliable choice, but the GOG Enmey Pro Mechanical Marker is also fitted with advanced mechanics that make it both user and pocket friendly.
+To finalize this review section, we’re going to discuss yet another high-quality marker that has surprisingly made it into this list.
+Not only is it a reliable choice, but the GOG Enmey Pro Mechanical Marker is also fitted with advanced mechanics that make it both user and pocket-friendly.
 Now, if you look at this gun, it doesn’t resemble a real firearm as the Tippmann TMC MAGFED Marker does.
 However, this factor hasn’t pulled it down as GOG has done everything to preserve their name by making everything right.

-One of the areas they’ve really emphasized on is on the performance.
+One of the areas they’ve really emphasized is performance.
 Here, they’ve done it by using a long barrel to improve accuracy and aiming power.
 Other than the length, this barrel has a .68 caliber that’s strong enough to fire paintballs to a distance of 80 – 100 ft.
 Depending on your needs; this shooting distance can be increased slightly with the help of special attachments.

 The pneumatic design is something else GOG has really been proud of.
 With no batteries, hammer, sear, or metal on metal contact, this marker has seen reduced wear that has improved its longevity.
 The valve on its side is not powered by springs but rather by balanced gas pressures thus allowing it to work with improved speed and accuracy.
 This marker relies on CO₂ gas that’s effectively controlled using the accurate ASA (On/Off) attachment.